 Deep-fried Cheesecake Chimichangas are stuffed tortillas with a creamy cheesecake filling and a cinnamon sugar coating!
 It’s a quick and easy dessert that’s best with fresh strawberries!

-How to make Deep-Fried Cheesecake (Cheesecake Chimichangas):
+How to Make Deep-Fried Cheesecake (Cheesecake Chimichangas):

-Deep-Fried Cheesecake (Cheesecake Chimichangas)
+Deep-Fried Cheesecake Chimichangas

 Ingredients